stanfordroboticslab/iiwa/README.md

 You may now need to edit 'ROScom.java'.
 Set the variables 'my_ip' and 'my_master' with the necessary values for your robot.
-In addition, if your Sunrise Workbench is version >= 1.5.
-You should uncomment the corresponding line in the 'run' method.
+In addition, if your Sunrise Workbench is version >= 1.5, you should uncomment the corresponding line in the 'run' method.

+At this point, running 'ROScom' on the iiwa should connect it to the master node.
+If this works you can begin writing your controller.
+A template for this is given in the 'iiwa' package.